RomanVPX/onnx-to-rknn/README.md

 ### 1. GitHub Actions Workflow

-This repository includes a reusable GitHub Actions workflow (`.github/workflows/convert.yml`) to automate the process entirely within GitHub.
+This repository includes a reusable [GitHub Actions workflow](.github/workflows/convert.yml) to automate the process entirely within GitHub.

 1.  **Fork** this repository.
 2.  **Go to the "Actions" tab** of your repository fork.